Professional Development Courses—Instructor Biographies

 Véronique Riethuisen, MS, Managing Director, VR Strategic Advisors LLC

-Véronique is a global executive with extensive experience in company building, value creation strategies, financing, BD and M&A. She has negotiated over 100 transactions throughout her career both on the buy-side and the sell-side in the field of pharmaceuticals, biosimilars, diagnostics and digital health.
-She helped reshape R&D pipelines and develop strategic options for large and mid-size biopharmas as well as small biotechs.
-Véronique is currently providing strategic advisory services to several privately-owned biotechs to help them to secure financing as well as non-dilutive strategic partnerships.
+Véronique is a seasoned global executive with extensive experience in company building, value creation strategies, financing, BD and M&A. She has negotiated over 100 transactions throughout her career, both on the buy-side and the sell-side in the field of pharmaceuticals, biosimilars, diagnostics, digital and consumer health.
+She helped reshape R&D pipelines, develop strategic options, and raise capital.
+Véronique's work contributed to the availability of several medicines for patients, including Yervoy®, Steglatro®, Truxima®, Herzuma®, Decapeptyl®, Cabozantinib®, and Sohonos®.

 Véronique holds a BS and a MS in Economics from Université Libre de Bruxelles (ULB), Belgium.